scarletbright/avalanche-docs/docs/v1.0/en/quickstart/ava-getting-started.md

 ### `delegationFeeRate`

 Avalanche allows for delegation of stake.
-This parameter is the percent fee this validator charges when others delegate stake to them, multiplied by 10,000.
+This parameter is the percent fee this validator charges when others delegate stake to them.

-For example, suppose a validator has `delegationFeeRate` 300,000 and someone delegates to this validator.
-When the delegation period is over, if the delegator is entitled to a reward, 30% of the reward (300,000 / 10,000) goes to the validator and 70% goes to the delegator.
+For example, if `delegationFeeRate` is `1.2345` and someone delegates to this validator, then when the delegation period is over, 1.2345% of the reward goes to the validator and the rest goes to the delegator.

 ### `username` and `password`